 3. The UE stores the LTM candidate configurations and transmits an RRCReconfigurationComplete message to the gNB.

 4a.
-The UE performs DL synchronization with the candidate cell(s) before receiving the cell switch command.
+The UE performs DL synchronization with the LTM candidate cell(s) before receiving the cell switch command.
+The UE may activate and deactivate TCI states of LTM candidate cell(s), as triggered by the gNB.

 4b.
+The UE may perform UL synchronization with LTM candidate cell(s) before receiving the cell switch command, by using UE-based TA measurement, if configured, and/or by transmitting a preamble towards the candidate cell, as configured by the gNB.